Bevans

 The Buildings.

 Naturally the buildings, silos, washmills, and other structures are practically all constructed of reinforced concrete, and in addition there have been many minor applications of reinforced concrete, such as elevator towers, hot-air flues, etc., described in the following notes.
-Rapid-hardening Portland cement was used almost exclusively for all the reinforced concrete, and although a large proportion of the work was done in extremely cold weather it was nearly always possible to get a lift on wall work every day.
+Rapid-hardening Portland cement (Note B13) was used almost exclusively for all the reinforced concrete, and although a large proportion of the work was done in extremely cold weather it was nearly always possible to get a lift on wall work every day.

 Early History of the Bevans Plant

 The Bevans plant was one of the earliest and biggest making Portland cement, and, built adjacent to William Aspdin's Northfleet plant, is intimately tied up with the development of Aspdin's career.
-An account of the origins of the plant are closely tied to the biography of Thomas Sturge.
+An account of the origins of the plant is closely tied to the biography of Thomas Sturge.
 Unlike most of the dramatis personae of the cement industry, as a prominent Quaker and Abolitionist, a lot has been written about Sturge.
 One would imagine that the wealth of information would make it easy to tie down the chronology of the plant, but this is far from the case.
 I recently stumbled across a few newspaper articles that forced a re-assessment of my own account, and to try to resolve conflicting information, I did more research on the period 1840-1870.

 My original account made heavy use of that of Francis.
 Francis stretched his account to four pages (163-166) despite saying very little about the plant.
 He says "few details of the firm's activities have survived", by which he means that he - personally - has found few details of the firm's activities.
 Among other things, Francis' aversion to the use of the first person (which I don't share) motivated me to begin this website.
 He does mention a plan dated 1869 which contained a number of layout details.
 Although he doesn't explicitly say so, I (and others) interpreted this as meaning that this was the total extent of the plant at the time.
 I subsequently got a copy of the plan and found this assumption to be wrong.
+Francis begins by giving Thomas Sturge's family background.
+See my summary biography.

 William Aspdin began making Portland cement on leasehold land immediately adjacent to the west in 1846.
-Presumably Aspdin was in contact with Sturge at an early stage, perhaps in order to lease further chalk reserves.
+Presumably Aspdin was in contact with Sturge at an early stage, perhaps to lease further chalk reserves.
 One would imagine that Sturge was immediately sceptical about the flaky Aspdin (Aspdin's lifestyle could not be described as Quakerish) and kept him at arm's length.
 Aspdin's relationship with his financial backers followed the familiar trajectory; his collaborators gradually became aware of systematic fraud.
 By 1851 he was also being accused of "combining and confederating with persons unknown to wrong and injure his partners".
 Francis quotes Aspdin as saying that he "wished the partnership to the devil and would screw it up" (Note C1).
 It is clear that Sturge had decided to build his own cement plant, and had obtained help from Aspdin in designing it.
 This not only competed with the existing plant, but also permanently prevented its expansion eastward.
 A letter written by Aspdin in December 1851 stated that Mr Sturge has commenced building his plant (Note C2).

 Sturge's lands consisted of the Orme and Hive estates, which were tracts extending from Ebbsfleet to the south of the High Street (then called Bow Street) northward to the waterfront, and from College Lane on the west to Lawn Road and the church to the east.
 The North Kent railway was later (1849) constructed across them.
 The boundary between the two tracts ran along Hive Lane.
 Sturge and his brother (and his elder sister Esther) moved permanently to Northfleet in 1842, taking the then partially-constructed Northfleet House south of the High Street.